A lot of you have been asking me questions lately about my photography. So I've decided to start a mini-series on my blog: the photography series!

-For the first edition of the series, I'm sharing five food photography essentials that all beginners need.
-What's great about food photography is that you don't need a lot to get started, so once you have these five things you'll be ready to take some awesome photos!
+What’s great about food photography is that you don’t need a lot to get started, so once you have these five things you’ll be ready to take some awesome photos!

 So grab an iced latte, take a seat in your favourite chair, and let's do this!

-1. a DSLR camera.
+1. A DSLR camera.

 If you are serious about taking quality food photos you'll need a digital single-lens reflex (DSLR) camera.